yeokm1/yeokm1.github.io-hugo/content/post/2020/12/teardown-of-an-aviation-radio-kx155/index.md

 {{< imgdisplay src="images/kx155-driver-datasheet.png" width="600" >}}
 [Source](http://pdf.datasheetcatalog.com/datasheets/105/216875_DS.pdf)

 I googled what was written on the silkscreen of National Semiconductor DS8884AN to locate the datasheet.
-Each DS8884AN will receive the Binary coded Decimal (BCD) input including decimal point from the microprocessor on pins 2-6 and will sink the appropriate amount of current of each segment.
+Each DS8884AN will receive the Binary Coded Decimal (BCD) input including decimal point from the microprocessor on pins 2-6 and will sink the appropriate amount of current of each segment.

 However there are many digits in the display driven by only 2x drivers.